agent1red/DemocraticX/README.md

   2.The codes add-up to a specific number.

-  The codes also multiply to give a specific number.
+  3.The codes also multiply to give a specific number.

-  Enter the corect code to get to the next level and win!
+  Enter the correct code to get to the next level and win!